 To qualify for an internship, an undergraduate student must:

-Students and their supervising mentor must complete the Undergraduate Internship Application.
-Once this is turned in to and approved by the Undergraduate Director, she will request an override on the student's behalf in order for the student to register for FRSC 493.
+Students and their supervising mentor must complete the FRSC 493 Internship Contract Once this is turned in to and approved by the undergraduate director, she will request an override on the student's behalf in order for the student to register for FRSC 493.

 Interns earn academic credit through completion of the following requirements:

-- Work a minimum of 125 hours in the selected internship agency over one 15-week semester period or equivalent summer semester.
+- Work the minimum number of hours indicated above at the selected internship agency over one 15-week semester period or equivalent summer semester.

 - Communicate with the Undergraduate Director (at a minimum) at the beginning, middle, and end of the semester.
 Discussions will include internship requirements and student expectations, mid-semester progress, and a final evaluation.
 Due dates for the mid-semester progress report and final assessment will be assigned during the initial communication.